Group representation constituency: Requirements of GRCs

 All the candidates in a GRC must either be members of the same political party or independent candidates standing as a group, and at least one of the candidates must be a person belonging to the Malay, Indian or some other minority community.
 A person is regarded as belonging to the Malay community if, regardless of whether or not he or she is of the Malay race, considers himself or herself to be a member of the community and is generally accepted as such by the community.
 Similarly, a person will belong to the Indian community or some other minority community if he or she considers himself or herself a member and the community accepts him or her as such.
-The minority status of candidates is determined by two committees appointed by the President, the Malay Community Committee and the Indian and Other Minority Communities Committee.
+The minority status of candidates is determined by two committees appointed by the president, the Malay Community Committee and the Indian and Other Minority Communities Committee.
 Decisions of these committees are final and conclusive, and may not be appealed against or called into question in any court.

-The President, at the Cabinet's direction, declares the electoral divisions that are to be GRCs; the number of candidates (three to six) to stand for Parliament in each GRC; and whether the minority candidates in each GRC are to be from the Malay, Indian, or other minority communities.
+The president, at the Cabinet's direction, declares the electoral divisions that are to be GRCs; the number of candidates, between three and six to stand for Parliament in each GRC; and whether the minority candidates in each GRC are to be from the Malay, Indian, or other minority communities.
 The number of GRCs in which at least one MP must be from the Malay community must be three-fifths of the total number of GRCs, and the number of MPs to be returned by all GRCs cannot be less than a quarter of the total number of MPs to be returned at a general election.
-For the 2011 general election, there were 14 SMCs and 17 GRCs.
+For the 2025 general election, there were 15 SMCs and 18 GRCs.